 After leaving the Bookseller, Neill worked as a freelancer, interviewing authors such as Antony Beevor and Bernard Cornwell, and as a retail and web consultant.

-Eric Green, ceo of BookBrunch, has worked in the book industry for over 22 years.
-His executive responsibilities include Business Development Director of BDS, a company which he co-founded in 1994, and Managing Director of West10, a trading division within BDS.
-In addition, he sits on the Boards of Ehaus and Weesleekit, partially and wholly owned companies within the BDS group.
+Eric Green, ceo of BookBrunch, has worked in the book industry for over 25 years.
+His executive responsibilities include Managing Director of BDS Digital, a company which he co-founded in 1994, and Managing Director of West10, a trading division within BDS.
 Eric's areas of responsibility include IT and finance.
 Eric sits on a number of committees related to the book trade, and undertakes IT consultancy work.